Advice > Software engineering

 More specifically, I’ve done some research talking to people at Meta and they have great reviews of the work culture, the ability to have impact, the transparency at the company, and how they feel empowered to lead and drive strategy for their team.
 This is really appealing to me because when it comes to the big thing, I really connect with the mission of Meta.

 I’m a first-generation American.
-My family is from the Carribean.
+My family is from the Caribbean.
 The ability to stay in contact, relate, and keep in communication with others has really been important in my life as a child.
 Now, my family uses tools like WhatsApp and Facebook to stay in touch with family back in the islands.

 I really like that Meta is committed to building community and connections, and not just about telecommunications and content creation.
 I really connect with this mission of bringing the world together and creating more connections.

-The personal references I’ve got come from employees that seem to really enjoy their jobs.
+The personal references I’ve got come from employees who seem to really enjoy their jobs.
 I’m very interested in the technology and work that Meta does, including the Metaverse, in building more communities.
 Helping people remotely and non-remotely is really important.
 This is why I’d love to join Meta.”

-2. “Tell me about a time you dealt with a conflict."
+1.2 “Tell me about a time you dealt with a conflict."

 Meta typically asks this type of behavioral question during the initial screens or in the getting-to-know-you interview at onsite/full loop stage.